dfgarcia/raw-photo-Importer/README.md

 # PhotoImporter

-**Shitty RAW Photo Importer** is a simple Python application designed to organize your photography workflow.
+**Shitty RAW Photo Importer** is a simple Python application created to **solve my specific need** to organize my photography workflow.
 It copies RAW image files from a source directory (like an SD card) to a destination folder, automatically sorting them into a `YYYY/MM/DD` directory structure based on the photo's capture date.

 ## Features
 - **RAW Support**: Handles common RAW formats including `.CR2`, `.NEF`, `.ARW`, `.DNG`, etc.